-In a career spanning nearly a decade at African Leadership Academy (ALA), he served as a senior executive overseeing Communications, Marketing, Program Recruitment and Partnerships, and managed large cross-functional teams identifying and developing leaders around the world.
-He built and managed relationships with governments, NGOs, institutions and consultants in four continents, and developed several signature programmes at the Academy.
+In a career spanning nearly a decade at African Leadership Academy (ALA), he served as a senior executive overseeing Communications, Marketing, Program Recruitment and Partnerships, and managed cross-functional teams identifying and developing leaders around the world.
 In 2013, he founded the ALA Model African Union, creating a platform for developing the continent’s future public sector leaders.
+Presently, he is committed to accelerating progress towards attaining the United Nations’ Sustainable Development Goals through his work with Catalyst 2030.
+He also lends expertise to projects promoting entrepreneurial leadership through education in Africa.

 Faith earned a Bachelor’s degree in the Social Sciences from the University of Ibadan, Nigeria, where he was Editor-in-Chief of the Union of Campus Journalists; and a Master’s degree in Public Administration (MPA) at Syracuse University, New York, where he was a University Senator and President of the Coalition of Multicultural Public Affairs Students.
 He is an alumnus of the World Innovation Summit for Education’s Executive Education Programme, a former Global Youth Ambassador for A World at School, and International Advisory Board member for the Global Youth Innovation Network.